Disclosure:

 Log into your WordPress site and proceed to add a new plugin.
 Type Google Site Kit into the plugin search bar, and install and activate the Site Kit plugin by Google.

-Read this article if you need help on how to install the WordPress plugin.
+Read this article if you need help installing the WordPress plugin.

 Once activated, you need to set up the plugin by granting permissions and signing up with your Gmail account.
 Next, go to the plugin setting page to connect your analytics Data Stream measurement ID.

-If there is an existing Google Analytics tag on your site, you will see the “Place Google Analytics Code” button and warning text on the page, like in the image below.
+If your site has an existing Google Analytics tag, you will see the “Place Google Analytics Code” button and warning text on the page, like in the image below.
 You should remove the existing tag before clicking the “Complete Setup” button below.

 If you’re logged into the same Gmail account as your analytics account, the plugin could automatically retrieve the required analytics info.
 Otherwise, log into your account and get the measurement ID.
 Remember this code?
 Refer to this section in this post to get your measurement ID.

-As earlier mentioned, you can connect other Google products like Adsense and Google Search Conole to your site through this plugin.
+As mentioned earlier, you can connect other Google products like Adsense and Google Search Console to your site through this plugin.
 This will import their data into your site so you can view and analyze performance within your WordPress dashboard.

-Here is the Google Search Console (GSC) data collected from the Site Kits WordPrsss plugin.
+The Google Search Console (GSC) data collected from the Site Kits WordPress plugin is here.

 You can even jump on your website page speed Insights performance score within the WordPress dashboard.

-Another helpful feature of the Google Site Kit plugin is that you can give permission based on the user’s role.
-For example, you can exclude certain backend user roles from accessing and viewing analytics data.
+Another helpful feature of the Google Site Kit plugin is giving permission based on the user’s role.
+For example, you can exclude specific backend user roles from accessing and viewing analytics data.

 Adding Google Analytics Code Manually

-Manually adding Google Analytics scripts to your website can be classified into two distinct methods.
+Adding Google Analytics scripts manually to your website can be classified into two distinct methods.

-First, if you have a WordPress theme that provides a footer/header script editor, then the job is easier.
+First, the job is more straightforward if you have a WordPress theme that provides a footer/header script editor.
 If not, you have to find the WordPress header.php file and insert the code there.

-Let’s assume you’re using the Astra theme and need to insert the code in the theme.
+Let’s assume you’re using the Astra theme and need to insert the code.

 First, install and activate the Astra hook plugin.
 Instead of the WordPress.org plugin directory, type Astra Hook in the WordPress admin plugin search box to install it.

-This plugin enables five template parts you can insert third-party codes in your website:
+This plugin enables five template parts where you can insert third-party codes in your website:

-Each website section gives you a few options to insert your code within a specific tag element.
-For example, the header section allows you to insert code in to:
+Each website section offers a few options to insert your code within a specific tag element.
+For example, the header section allows you to insert code into:

 The wp_header is where you need to insert the Google Analytics tracking script in the Astra theme.
 Here is the step guide for more details.